jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

 ### Miscellaneous

-> Various miscellaneous resources related to Prolog.
+> Various resources not fitting into other categories, including online compilers, simulators, and utilities.

 <table>
   <tr>